duxingyi-charles/Smooth-Excess-Area/README.md

 ### input_file

-_Input file_ contains vertices and faces(triangles/tetrahedrons) information about the source mesh and initial embedding, as well as the indices of constrained vertices (called handles, usually are just boundary vertices).
+_Input file_ contains vertices and faces(i.e. triangles) information about the source mesh and initial embedding, as well as the indices of constrained vertices (called handles or positional constraints).
 Vertices are indexed from 0.

     [num_sourceVert] [dimension_sourceVert]